joebew42/joebew42.github.io/_posts/2020-11-03-essence-and-learning-in-code.markdown

 In the **second attempt**, I was not alone anymore, and I had the opportunity to pair up with [Piero Di Bello](https://twitter.com/pierodibello/).

 Here I want to remark once again that **pair programming** or **mob programming** are really effective practices when it comes to having a better feedback loop on what to prioritize first, **the essence**, or **the learning** part.
-And of course, provide a better scope of what the real essence of the system really is, since you have different perspectives.
+And of course, provide a better view of what the real essence of the system really is, since you have different perspectives.

 And that's exactly what happened while pairing with Piero.
 We redefined **the essence** of the poker hands, starting very small.